 Mackenzie Stream, Thetis Park, Victoria, BC

 I’ve been writing books for general audiences—what the publishing industry calls trade books—since the early 1990s.
-So far, six of them have been published (or will soon be published).
-I created a page on this website for each book as it was published.
+So far, eight of them have been published (or will soon be published).
+Half of them are through traditional publishing houses, half through Amazon Kindle Direct.
+I have created pages on this website for each book.
 Links in the descriptions below (the green buttons) will take you to these sites.

 The most personal book I have ever written, Psyche’s House is part confession, part quest for a place of transparency, part struggle to find the where writers stand when they put words to paper.